pabera/chaplin-i18n/README.md

  chaplin-i18n - Localization for Chaplin
 ========================================

 This is a small localization library for [Chaplin](https://github.com/chaplinjs/chaplin).
-As soon as I am finished with it I'll try to propose it as a pull request since it might be useful in general.

 *Todos*
 * Tests